DJERLO/attendance-monitoring-system/README.md

 ## Project Overview

-The purpose of this project is to implement a web-based attendance tracking system for employees using facial recognition technology.
-The system allows employees to log their attendance remotely, either onsite or offsite, using a webcam or device camera and a web browser.
-User authentication is managed using Django Allauth, ensuring that only registered users can access the attendance functionality.
+This project implements a web-based attendance system using facial recognition technology tailored for St. Clare College of Caloocan employees.
+The system aims to replace the current manual logbook system, addressing issues of inaccuracy, inefficiency, and security concerns.
+It allows employees to log their time-in and time-out using facial recognition, enhancing the accuracy and security of attendance tracking.

 ## Scope

 ###   The system will:

-- Detect faces using a real-time camera feed on the client side.
-- Ensure anti-spoofing mechanisms are in place before recognizing the employee.
-- Automatically record attendance data (with timestamp) for recognized employees without requiring explicit registration steps after facial recognition and log it to a database.
-- Be accessible both onsite and remotely, allowing employees to log attendance from any location with an internet connection.
+* Automate employee attendance monitoring using facial recognition technology, primarily for employees with fixed salary rates.
+* Capture and validate employees’ facial features to log their time-in and time-out records.
+* Store attendance logs in a database that can be accessed by authorized personnel.
+* Generate daily, weekly, and monthly attendance reports for monitoring and evaluation.
+* Support real-time verification to prevent proxy attendance or “buddy punching.”
+* Include an admin portal to manage employee records and attendance, with features to accommodate manual entries or adjustments for employees with flexible schedules.
+* Be deployed within the premises of St. Clare College of Caloocan and will function through IP cameras and a local network.

 ###   The system will not:

-- Handle attendance for non-registered users.
-- Include multi-face recognition in a single frame.
-- Store facial data locally on the client side.
+* Support remote attendance for employees working off-site or from home.
+* Integrate directly with payroll or HR systems, but will provide attendance reports that can be manually exported.
+* Accommodate student attendance monitoring.
+* Allow manual attendance entries by employees, except for authorized HR personnel.

 ## Functional Requirements

+###   Attendance Automation:

+* The system shall automate the time-in and time-out logging process using facial recognition primarily for employees with fixed salary rates.
+* The system should provide flexibility for HR to record attendance for employees with flexible hours or per-hour schedules (e.g., faculty), potentially through manual entry or a separate interface within the system.
+* The system shall aim to minimize manual attendance recording while accommodating the diverse scheduling needs of employees.

-### User Authentication:
+###   User Interface:

+- The system shall provide a user-friendly interface for employees to check their attendance.
-- The system shall use Django Allauth to manage user registrations and logins.
+- The system shall include an admin portal for managing employee records and settings.

-- Only authenticated users will have access to the attendance features.
+###   Data Management:

+* The system shall store attendance logs in a secure database.
+* The system shall generate daily, weekly, and monthly attendance reports with advance filtering.

+###   Multi-Factor Authentication (MFA):

+* The system shall implement Multi-Factor Authentication (MFA) to enhance security.
+* The system shall support WebAuthn for strong, passwordless authentication using hardware security keys or biometrics.
+* The system shall support OAuth for secure authorization, allowing integration with other identity providers if needed.

 ###   Face Detection:

+* The system shall employ different face detection mechanisms depending on the context:
-- The system shall detect a face from the camera stream on the client side using the `face-api.js` library.
+     * **Frontend (Webcam Capture):** The system shall detect a face from the camera stream on the client-side (e.g., employee's workstation webcam) using the `face-api.js` library.
+     * **Backend (IP Camera Feeds):** The system shall utilize the `face_recognition` library in Python to detect faces from IP camera feeds.
-- If no face is detected, the system shall continue streaming until a face is detected.
+* If no face is detected in either scenario, the system shall continue attempting to detect a face until one is found.
-- Once a face is detected, the system shall wait for 2000 milliseconds before sending the image data to the server for processing.
+* **For webcam capture in the UI,** the system may wait for a short interval (e.g., 2000 milliseconds) after a face is detected before sending the image data to the server for processing.
+This delay is a client-side optimization to ensure a stable image is captured via the browser's webcam API.

 ### Anti-Spoofing:
 - The system shall ensure that the detected face is real and not a spoof (such as a photo or video) using anti-spoofing algorithms trained on the [CASIA-FASD dataset](https://www.kaggle.com/datasets/minhnh2107/casiafasd).